yegappan/grep/README.md

     http://gnuwin32.sourceforge.net/packages/grep.htm
     http://gnuwin32.sourceforge.net/packages/findutils.htm

+On MS-Windows, you can use the findstr utility to search for patterns.
+This is available by default on all MS-Windows systems.

 If you want to use the agrep command with this plugin, then you can download the agrep utility from: